lostmsu/lostmsu.github.io/Not-CSharp.md

     https://en.wikipedia.org/wiki/Convolutional_neural_network) architecture.
 One of the recent ones is called [ResNet](
     https://towardsdatascience.com/an-overview-of-resnet-and-its-variants-5281e2f56035).
-C# or NOT is using a simplified version of it.
+Not C# will use a simplified version.

 ResNet consists of blocks, which stack 3 [convolutional layers](
     https://www.tensorflow.org/api_docs/python/tf/keras/layers/Conv2D),